tilt-dev/tilt.build/blog/_posts/2019-10-28-build-cache-spark-joy.md

 ```
 docker_pruner_settings(disable=True)
 ```
-* You want to keep your images around for a really long time; adjust the max age of images we keep around:
+* If you want to keep your images around for a really long time, adjust the max age of images we keep around:
 ```
 docker_pruner_settings(max_age_mins=1440)
 ```
-* Your project eats up a ton of space, and you want to blow away the maximum possible amount of stuff every time; set the max age really low.
+* Say your project eats up a ton of space, and you want to blow away the maximum possible amount of stuff every time; set the max age really low.
 (Remember that no matter how low you set the max age, we'll only prune objects that are _not in use_.
 So, whatever images you're currently running are always safe.)
 ```
 docker_pruner_settings(max_age_mins=15)
 ```
-* The amount of space you use is unpredictable and doesn't correlate with time Tilt has been up for; instead of pruning every X hours, prune every Y builds instead.
+* Maybe the amount of space you use is unpredictable and doesn't correlate with time Tilt has been up for; in this case. instead of pruning every X hours, prune every Y builds instead.
 ```
 docker_pruner_settings(num_builds=10)
 ```